mastrogeppetto/occimon-live/README.md

 ```
 The metric container is now up and running, and waits for input from the sensor

-* Launch the sensor container on **sensor**.
+* Open another terminal to launch the sensor container on **sensor**.
 Use the command "sensor.sh" with the id of the sensor resource(s): urn:uuid:s1111

 ```
 #!console